 Our board of directors oversees the Company's liquidity risk management practices and approves our liquidity risk tolerances.
 The Asset Liability Committee ("ALCO") is the senior management committee responsible for the oversight of liquidity management.
 ALCO is responsible for ensuring that board approved strategies, policies and procedures for managing liquidity are appropriately executed.
+ALCO is also responsible for reviewing liquidity stress tests and various liquidity metrics including the LCR.
 Senior management is also responsible for regularly reporting the liquidity position of the Company to the board of directors.
 The Balance Sheet Risk Committee is the senior management committee providing governance over independent risk oversight of the liquidity risks associated with the Company's assets and liabilities, liquidity risk limits calibration, and the adequacy of related control procedures.
-Our Treasury Risk Committee is responsible for reviewing liquidity stress tests and various liquidity metrics including the LCR.
-The Treasury Risk Committee also approves and validates stress test methodologies and assumptions.
-For further discussion of our liquidity management framework, see "Risk Management - Liquidity risk" in our 2017 Annual Report.
+The Treasury Risk Committee approves and validates stress test methodologies and assumptions.
+For further discussion of our liquidity management framework, see "Risk Management -Liquidity risk" in our 2018 Annual Report.